br8kpoint/DLMP3/README.md

 ping - Pong!
-git - Links to the source repo. playing - Tells you what it's playing at the moment. about - About the bot.
+git - Links to the source repo. playing - Tells you what it's playing at the moment. singalong - Display lyrics of the song (if available) about - About the bot.

 Bot Owner Only